CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise3.md

    ![](../media/leav-man-e2-g-102.png)

+   > **Note**: The <Logical_ID> here refers to the ID that you have copied in the first exercise from power apps portal.

-   The completed flow should now look like the following:
+1. The completed flow should now look like the following:

    - The flow starts with **When an agent calls the flow**.
    - A new record is created in the **Leave Request** table using **Add a new row**.